Why You Are Probably Using Dishwasher On Your Hair And You Don't Even Know It

 • Sodium dodecyl sulfate

-In addition to what we have told you, If it is colored or chemically treated, the sulfates will carry the color of the dye out of your hair each time you wash it and will dry it even more, thus losing some of the shine of the dye and having the feeling of "worn" color.
+In addition to what we have told you, if it's colored or chemically treated, the sulfates will strip the dye color from your hair every time you wash it and dry it out even more, thus losing some of the shine of the dye and giving the color a "worn" feel.

 As if that were not enough, they also cause hair loss, by damaging the hair bulb and weakening the root.

-Conversely, a green or organic shampoo will be formulated with mild surfactants.
-These are the sulfates allowed in organic cosmetics:
+On the contrary, an ecological or organic shampoo will be formulated with mild surfactants.
+These are the Sulfates allowed in organic cosmetics:

 • Cocamidopropyl Betaine